danigm/danigm.net/blog/content/gnome-outreachy-2018.md

 ### Fractal

 [Maira][3] is the intern working in Fractal.
-They is working in the initial video preview widget.
+They are working in the initial video preview widget.

 Fractal is a instant messaging app that works over matrix.org.
 Currently we